-This marks the start of the harder whitewater section of class III+ to IV rapids.
+This marks the start of the harder whitewater section of Grade III+ to IV rapids.

 Common starting point for those skipping the upper sections.

 The additional flow generated from the waters of the Swampy Plains River changes the nature of the trip instantly, from a mountain creek to a true river.
 There are even reports of people putting in at Swampy Plains River at Khancoban.